 Can I see Personalization Insights for a custom date range?

-Personalization Insights reporting (both Automated Segments and Important Attributes) is available only for fixed date ranges: 15 days, 30 days, 45 days, 60 days, and 90 days.
+Personalization Insights reporting (both Automated Segments and Important Attributes) is available only for fixed date ranges: 15 days, 30 days, and 60 days.
 These fixed date ranges allow Personalization Insights to use a large enough range of data to reduce the likelihood that you derive insights from a short-lived pattern in your activity.
 You can select these durations for any end-date (where these is enough data in the activity to satisfy the duration).

 How is Personalization Insights created?